chreddy/switch/README.md

 # Helping me out
 In case you want to help this fun little open-source project out you can do a pull request with your game additions to the '_data/games.yaml' file or other relevant improvements.

+# Important
+Games that have names with 'special' characters like ', : or others should be wrapped in quotes.

+Allowed:

+    - name: "Sonic Mania: New Edition"

+Not allowed:

+    - name: Sonic Mania: New Edition

 ## Format
 Required example baseformat is as follows: